-Annex IV (Habitats Directive) species

-of flora and fauna, and their key

-habitats (i.e. breeding sites and

-resting places), which are strictly

-protected wherever they occur,

-whether inside or outside the above

-sites, e.g. Otter and bats;

-designated under the 1979 Birds Directive, form Natura 2000.
+- Annex IV (Habitats Directive) species of flora and fauna, and their key habitats (i.e. breeding sites and resting places), which are strictly protected wherever they occur, whether inside or outside the above sites, e.g. Otter and bats; - Other species of flora and fauna and their key habitats which are protected under the Wildlife Acts, 1976-2000, wherever they occur; and - 'Protected species and natural habitats' as defined in the European Liability Directive (2004/35/EC) and European Communities (Environmental Liability) Regulations, 2008, including: Birds Directive - Annex I species and other regularly occurring migratory species, and their habitats (wherever they occur) and

-- 5 Freshwater pearl mussel is a globally threatened, long-lived and extremely sensitive species that can be impacted by many forms of pollution, particularly sediment and nutrient pollution and by hydrological and morphological changes, which may arise from developments, activities or changes in any part of the catchment.
-The Republic of Ireland currently has 19 SACs designated for the pearl mussel covering 27 sub-basins.
-One of these sub-basins is the Munster Blackwater catchment that holds populations of freshwater pearl mussel, Margaritifera margaritifera. - 6 The current list of plant species protected by Section 21 of the Wildlife Act, 1976 is set out in the Flora (Protection) Order, 1999. - 7 A Nature Reserve is an area of importance to wildlife, which is protected under Ministerial order.
-There are currently 78 Statutory Nature Reserves.
-Most are owned by the State but some are owned by organisations or private landowners. - 6 In response to the requirements of the Water Framework Directive a number of water bodies or parts of water bodies which must have extra controls on their quality by virtue of how their waters are used by wildlife have been listed on Registers of Protected Areas (RPAs).
-RPAs include those for Protected Habitats or Species, Shellfish, Salmonid, Nutrient Sensitive Areas, Recreational Waters and Drinking Water. - 9 NHAs are designated due to their national conservation value for ecological and/or geological/geomorphological heritage.
+11 In response to the requirements of the Water Framework Directive a number of water bodies or parts of water bodies which must have extra controls on their quality by virtue of how their waters are used by wildlife have been listed on Registers of Protected Areas (RPAs).
+RPAs include those for Protected Habitats or Species, Shellfish, Salmonid, Nutrient Sensitive Areas, Recreational Waters and Drinking Water.

+12 NHAs are designated due to their national conservation value for ecological and/or geological/geomorphological heritage.
 They cover nationally important semi-natural and natural habitats, landforms or geomorphological features, wildlife plant and animal species or a diversity of these natural attributes.
-NHAs are designated under the Wildlife (Amendment) Act 2000. pNHAs were published on a non-statutory basis in 1995, but have not since been statutorily proposed or designated.
+NHAs are designated under the Wildlife (Amendment) Act 2000. pNHAs were published on a nonstatutory basis in 1995, but have not since been statutorily proposed or designated.
 These sites are of significance for wildlife and habitats.

+6 cSACs have been selected for protection under the European Council Directive on the conservation of natural habitats and of wild fauna and flora (92/43/EEC) by the Department of Culture, Heritage and the Gaeltacht due to their conservation value for habitats and species of importance in the European Union.
+The sites are candidate sites because they are currently under consideration by the Commission of the European Union.
+The Habitats Directive seeks to establish Natura 2000, a network of protected areas throughout the EU.
+It is the responsibility of each member state to designate SACs to protect habitats and species, which, together with the SPAs designated under the 1979 Birds Directive, form Natura 2000.

-4 SPAs have been selected for protection under the 1979 European Council Directive on the Conservation of Wild Birds (79/409/EEC) - referred to as the Birds Directive - by the Department of Culture, Heritage and the Gaeltacht due to their conservation value for birds of importance in the European Union.
+7 SPAs have been selected for protection under the 1979 European Council Directive on the Conservation of Wild Birds (79/409/EEC) - referred to as the Birds Directive - by the Department of Culture, Heritage and the Gaeltacht due to their conservation value for birds of importance in the European Union.